Things to Do in Victoria When it’s Raining Outside

 - For the ultimate dinosaur lover, book a private tour of the fossil gallery at Dino Lab

-Of course, you don’t have to wait for a rain day to enjoy any of these entertaining activities.
+Of course, you don’t have to wait for a rainy day to enjoy any of these entertaining activities.
 We hope you enjoy your stay in Victoria whether it is raining outside or not!

 You may also like: